hollyfgibbons/ANU-MAE-thesis-template/README.md

 3. Zotero keeps the exported `.bib` file up to date on your computer automatically
 4. Re-upload to Overleaf whenever you add new references

-### Option C — Overleaf native Zotero sync (not recommended - it's not flexible to format changes)
+### Option C: Overleaf native Zotero sync (not recommended - it's not flexible to format changes)

 In Overleaf: **Menu → Sync → Zotero**